icon

 What Is The Best Rib?

-Firstly, if you’ve not had the chance to enjoy the deliciousness that is beef ribs, we hope that this piece will convince to change that.
+Firstly, if you’ve not had the chance to enjoy the deliciousness that is beef ribs, we hope that this piece will convince you to change that.
 Who knows, you might become the pro that everyone aspires to be at the cookout.
 To begin, here are the ribs we’re going to go over: plate short ribs (more commonly known as beef short ribs), chuck short ribs, back ribs, and pork spareribs.

-For the most part, pork ribs have been the most popular rib that circulates backyard BBQs/the most seen on BBQ menus.
-In the past couple of years; however, beef ribs have been making an entrance to the barbecue community.
-It might be because these typically enormous beef ribs are picture ready or maybe it is because beef ribs are more like brisket on a stick.
-We have a pretty good theory of why pork ribs, mainly St. Louis Style Ribs became popular and you can read that break down in this Rib Blog, but we don’t really know why beef ribs became so popular, but we’re thankful that they did!
+For the most part, pork ribs have been the most popular rib that circulates at backyard BBQs and the most seen on BBQ menus.
+In the past couple of years, however, beef ribs have been making an entrance into the barbecue community.
+It might be because these typically enormous beef ribs are picture-ready, or maybe it is because beef ribs are more like brisket on a stick.

 Why does everyone love Beef Ribs?

 So as beef ribs gain in popularity, it’s natural to ask why.
 What is with everyone obsessing over beef ribs lately?
 Well, we think it’s pretty simple.
-Beef ribs are delicious and make you feel a little primal when you devour these huge pieces of meat on a prehistoric looking bone.
-Beef ribs kind of take you back to caveman days a little like a tomahawk steak does.
+Beef ribs are delicious and make you feel a little primal when you devour these huge pieces of meat on a prehistoric-looking bone.
+Beef ribs kind of take you back to caveman days, a little like a tomahawk steak does.
 It’s huge and just fun to enjoy!

 Beef ribs are packed with flavor because of the nice layers of fat that are marbled throughout the cut.
 These cuts really only need simple seasonings to bring out the natural flavor of the meat.
-Next big point: smoke your beef ribs at a low temperature over a long period so that the meat will be extremely tender and easily pulled away from the bone to melt in your mouth.
+Next big point: smoke your beef ribs at a low temperature over a long period of time so that the meat will be extremely tender and easily pulled away from the bone to melt in your mouth.

 Let’s talk about the Difference between Beef and Pork Ribs

-Pork ribs have been the more popular rib of choice for grillers and smoking enthusiast.
-Typically speaking, when we talk about smoking ribs, most people automatically picture St. Louis Style Ribs, which are totally delicious in their own right as well.
-They are fan favorites at backyard barbecues and have become a staple on BBQ menus in many barbecue restaurants.
 So, their popularity brings the question: What makes beef ribs different from pork ribs?
 Well, the short answer is that they share similarities but they are literally 2 different types of meat.
 In addition to one just being beef and the other pork, they have a pretty clear distinction.
 Beef ribs typically have much more meat on them and are much larger in size.
 This should come as no surprise since a cow is much larger than a pig.

 In addition to the larger size and meat that can be found on beef ribs over their pork rib counterpart, beef ribs also tend to be more marbled in fat than pork ribs.
-This makes the finished beef rib a little bit more unctuous with gelatinous fat being rendered down during the slow smoking process.
+This makes the finished beef rib a little bit more unctuous, with gelatinous fat being rendered down during the slow smoking process.
 This makes the beef ribs, like we said before, a little bit more like brisket on a stick.
 Additionally, beef back ribs do tend to be a little more like a rendered steak when cooked properly.

 Next, let’s talk the Different Types of Beef Ribs